SeanTater/sqlite3-extras/README.md

 ### I need something faster
 In disk-bound computations, it can be helpful to lower the precision and use 32-bit precision instead of 64-bit.
-To do that you can change the typedef in `extras.cpp` from double to float and recompile.
+To do that, pass -DREDUCED_PRECISION to gcc or use CPPFlags to do the same.
 The vectors are not compatible so you may need to use a combination of the 64-bit vshow and 32-bit vread to convert existing tables.
-Considering the loss of precision however, consider this option hesistantly.